 3. Productive technology

 Students know how to interact with technology, and experimenting with it can make class much more fun.
 Use online learning platforms to mix up the way you deliver content to your students, with video, audio, or other online resources.
-Try using instructional websites like Khan Academy, incorporating discovery based learning with programs like Labster, or fostering productive competition with quiz games like Kahoot.
+Try using instructional websites like Khan Academy, incorporating discovery based learning with tools like Labster, or fostering productive competition with quiz games like Kahoot.

 Blended learning is an effective method of using technology in the classroom that allows your students to assert some degree of control over their education, encouraging student engagement by providing a customized educational experience.